Büsingen am Hochrhein: Geography

 Büsingen am Hochrhein has an area of 762 ha.
 Its border with Switzerland is 17.141 km long and is marked by 123 stones.
 One named stone, the Hattinger Stone, marks the Büsingen-Dörflingen boundary.
 Along with several other border points, it is situated in the river Rhine.

 Büsingen is situated close to the city of Schaffhausen.
 In the outlying hamlet of Stemmer the border between German and Swiss territory runs down the middle of a road.
 Houses on one side of the road are in Switzerland, houses on the other side are in Germany.

-Büsingen is not part of the customs territory of the European Union but belongs to Swiss customs territory.
+Büsingen is not part of the customs territory of the European Union but belongs to the Swiss customs territory.
 Although Büsingen is otherwise a German village, EU economic regulations (other than those covered by Swiss–EU treaties) do not apply there.

 Within the territory of Büsingen am Hochrhein are the sites of two abandoned villages Eggingen and Gluringen.

 Peculiarities of Büsingen am Hochrhein

 Currency

-Büsingen is the only German village in which people pay mostly with Swiss francs, although technically the euro is legal tender as throughout Germany.
+Büsingen is the only German village in which people pay mostly with Swiss francs, although officially the euro is legal tender as throughout Germany.
 Until the late 1980s, the Deutsche Mark was not accepted in Büsingen.
 Even the Büsingen post office accepted only Swiss francs for payment of German stamps.
 Despite the Deutsche Mark and later the euro being accepted, today Swiss francs are still more popular, since most residents in employment are cross-border commuters working in Switzerland and as such are paid in Swiss francs.